 What is the difference between Silicon, Silica, and Silicone?

 Most people confuse Silicon, Silica, and Silicone with being the same, but all three are quite different.
-Here is a brief description of of each for better understanding on Silicon vs Silica vs Silicone.
+Here is a brief description of each for better understanding of Silicon vs Silica vs Silicone.